-Neonatal nurse practitioners (NNPs) care for premature or ailing newborns in hospital neonatal intensive care units (NICUs), as well as specialty practices and developmental pediatric clinics.
+Neonatal nurse practitioners (NNPs) care for premature or ailing newborns in hospital neonatal intensive care units (NICUs), as well as in specialty practices and developmental pediatric clinics.
 NNPs typically hold a master's degree, a registered nursing (RN) license and nurse practitioner certification.

 |Projected Job Growth (2014-2024)||31% (all nurse practitioners)|